MacPrawn/base64images/readme.txt

 2. Plugin activated: image no longer loads separately.
 Instead, it is embedded in the page\'s source.

 == Changelog ==
+= 1.0.1 =
+* Fixed small bug when uninstalling the plugin.

 = 1.0 =
 * Initial release.